RootlessAgrarian/mappingguide/docs/Resources.md

 what is an atlas
 https://www.promods.net/viewtopic.php?f=36&t=7581&start=350

+test . hotkey:
+if you press this while click on a "building" node it will select all nodes in the structure if you have a node selected and then press ., the next node should also be selected (extend selection)

 terrain patching
 I always us a combination: I use bezier patches to fill the large gaps (sometimes you need multiple) and I use road generated terrain right next to roads and prefabs to fill up the gaps between the road and the bezier patch (I usually set the terrain profile to down or d down 1 with a coeff somewhere between 0.2 and 2.0).
 Furthermore, I use terrain items for the bridge ends.
 You can find proper examples of this interchange landscaping near Kolding (DK) or Harwich (UK)